Convair B-36 Peacemaker: World War II and after

-In the Pacific, the USAAF needed a bomber capable of reaching Japan from bases in Hawaii, and the development of the B-36 became a priority.
+In the Pacific, the USAAF needed a bomber capable of reaching Japan from bases in Hawaii, so the development of the B-36 became a priority.
 Secretary of War Henry L. Stimson, in discussions with high-ranking officers of the USAAF, decided to waive normal army procurement procedures.
-On 23 July 1943, 15 months after the Germans' Amerikabomber proposals, and the same day that the German firm Heinkel began design on a six-engined bomber of their own, the USAAF submitted a "letter of intent" to Convair for an initial production run of 100, even before testing of the two prototypes was complete.
+On 23 July 1943, 15 months after the Germans' Amerikabomber proposals, and the same day that the German firm Heinkel began design on a six-engined bomber of its own, the USAAF submitted a "letter of intent" to Convair for an initial production run of 100, even before testing of the two prototypes was complete.
 The first delivery was due in August 1945, and the last in October 1946, but Consolidated (by now renamed Convair after merging with Vultee Aircraft) delayed delivery.
-Three months after V-E Day the aircraft was unveiled on 20 August 1945, and flew for the first time on 8 August 1946.
+Three months after V-E Day, the aircraft was unveiled on 20 August 1945, and flew for the first time on 8 August 1946, five years after its design.

-After the start of the Cold War with the 1948 Berlin Airlift, and the 1949 atmospheric test of the first Soviet atomic bomb, American military planners sought bombers capable of delivering the very large and heavy first-generation atomic bombs.
+After the start of the Cold War with the 1948 Berlin Airlift, and the 1949 atmospheric test of the first Soviet atomic bomb, American military planners sought bombers capable of delivering the very large and heavy, first-generation atomic bombs.

 The B-36 was the only American aircraft with the range and payload to carry such bombs from airfields on American soil to targets in the USSR.
 The modification to allow the use of larger atomic weapons on the B-36 was called the "Grand Slam Installation".